 God is the First Cause of all things, including nations.
 As the sovereign Creator and Ruler of the universe, His providential choices further affect them.
-He chose the smallest nation as His own for great blessing (Deut 7:6-10), and He denies His wisdom to all others (Ps 147:19-20).
-He raised a great leader to destroy him (Ex 9:13-16).
-He used a nation to punish others, and then He judged it for their greed in doing His work (Isaiah 10:5-19)!
+He chose the smallest nation as His own for great blessing (Deut 7:6-10), and He denied His wisdom to all others (Ps 147:19-20).
+He promoted a great leader to destroy him (Ex 9:13-16).
+He used a nation to punish others, and then He judged it for their greed in doing His work (Isaiah 10:5-19).

 The pagan Indians, who did not read, write, calculate, build, or invent, could only watch the progress, unable to grasp the witty inventions and conventions brought by the white men.
 What made this difference?
-Why had the Indians never thought of the wheel in several thousand years of existence?
-They moved their belongings on travois pulled by dogs!
-The idea of a cart or wagon with wheels had totally escaped them!
+Why had the Indians never thought of the wheel in thousands of years of existence?
+They moved their belongings on travois pulled by dogs.
+The idea of a cart or wagon or chariot with wheels had totally escaped them.

 Before America, there was England, where the Bible was also published, read, preached, and obeyed widely.
 These two nations were miracles after the Dark Ages that had blinded and enslaved Europe for over a thousand years.
 They had more counsel in their homes and public deliberations, wisdom in their courts and schools, understanding in their government and laws, and strength in their economies and militaries than any nation.